Kirtland AFB UFO sighting: The sighting

-The incident took place on November 4, 1957, at around 22:45 MST.
+The incident took place on 4 November 1957, at around 22:45 MST.
 Two Civil Aeronautics Administration controllers in the tower at Kirtland AFB, R. M. Kaser and E. G. Brink, claimed to observe a white light traveling eastwards across the airfield.
 The light appeared to manoeuvre and a brief radar contact was confirmed before the men saw a dark object descend steeply at the end of Runway 26.
-The object proceeded to cross the airfield at a moderate speed and a height of a few tens of feet; through binoculars, it appeared to be around 15–20 feet tall, vertically elongated and egg-shaped, with a single white light in its base.
-It came to within 3000 feet of the tower before hovering for a period of up to a minute; it then moved eastwards to the base boundary before suddenly climbing at high speed into the overcast.
+The object proceeded to cross the airfield at a moderate speed and at a height of a few tens of feet; through binoculars, it appeared to be around 15–20 ft tall, vertically elongated and egg-shaped, with a single white light in its base.
+It came to within 3000 ft of the tower before hovering for a period of up to a minute; it then moved eastwards to the base boundary before suddenly climbing at high speed into the overcast.
 Kaser and Brink called the Albuquerque Radar Approach Control unit, who confirmed a target moving eastwards in the expected area.
 It turned south, moving (according to Kaser) at a very high speed, before orbiting in the vicinity of the Albuquerque Low Frequency Range Station for a number of minutes.
 The target then moved back north towards Kirtland, hovering over the outer marker south of the main north–south runway.
-It finally took up position half a mile behind a C-46 leaving the base and followed it for around 14 miles before again hovering over the outer marker and fading.
+It finally took up position half a mile behind a C-46 leaving the base and followed it for around 14 mi before again hovering over the outer marker and fading.
 The total period of radar contact lasted around 20 minutes.